whitneyburton/portfolios/students/adamjensen/20151002-adamjensen-m2.markdown

 ### Areas of Emphasis
 (What did you set out to accomplish this module?)
 After completing M1, I was well aware that I was not the strongest student in the 1507 cohort.
-I am somwehat bothered by this and I spent the entire intermission week studying.
+I am somewehat bothered by this and I spent the entire intermission week studying.
 I was especially happy that the material introduced was *NEW* and exciting!